kbop543-zz/CourseCourierManagaer/deliverables/iteration-03.review.md

 #### Goals and/or tasks that were planned but not met/completed:

-* Work on converting a PDF (of a fixed format) to a text file so you can regex the text file.
-When we tried to parse the text in the PDF, the website kept crashing so we will try to get it working in the last iteration.
+* Convert a PDF (of a fixed format) to a text file so you can regex the text file.
+This task was not because when we tried to parse the text in the PDF, the website kept crashing.
+We will try to get this working in the last iteration.
 * Create backend Java objects to demonstrate backend functionality of the application.
-We decided to move our backend to javascript, so these Java objects were no longer needed.
-This allowed for easier communication between frontend and backend, eliminating need to call Java methods from frontend code.
+This task did not get completed because we decided to move our backend to javascript, so these Java objects were no longer needed.
+This allowed for easier communication between the frontend and the backend, eliminating the need to call Java methods from the frontend code.
-* We wanted to add a functionality for a user to be able to manually add course tasks if their syllabus wasn’t in the format specified.
-However, we didn’t have enough time to add this feature for this iteration.
+* Add functionality for the user to be able to manually add course tasks if their syllabus wasn’t in the format specified.
+We didn’t have enough time to add this feature for this iteration.
-* Expand calendar file generation to include Google Calendar.
-We tried to import a calendar file generator library that Google Calendar will recognize.
+* Expand calendar file generation to be imported by Google Calendar.
+We tried to import a calendar file generator library that Google Calendar recognizes.
 While the library worked in a java main method, we ran into problems when we tried to use the imported library in the backend java server.
 * Create different user roles.
 This was a stretch goal and was not a high priority for this product.
 We are not implementing this feature in order to work on other features adequately.

 ## Meeting Highlights

-* We should be thinking about a presentable final product.
-Ensuring our frontend and backend works elegantly with each other and that the user has a pleasant experience with what we have created.
+* We should be thinking about creating a presentable final product.
+We need to ensure that our frontend and backend works elegantly with each other and that the user has a pleasant experience.
 * There are still many unmet goals that we need to complete in the next week.
-The biggest two are a “grade calculator” feature that will tell the student their prospective grade in the course and a “suggested start time” feature that will suggest to the student when they should start an assignment.
+The two biggest goals are a “grade calculator” feature that will tell the student their prospective grade in the course and a “suggested start time” feature that will suggest to the student when they should start an assignment.